argonjs/argon-app/README.md

 ### Build Instructions

-0. Clone this repo to your computer, e.g. to an `argon-app` directory

-1. Install node
+0. Install node
-2. Install nativescript tools via `npm i -g nativescript`
+1. Install nativescript tools via `npm i -g nativescript`
     - advanced installataion instructions at http://docs.nativescript.org/start/ns-setup-os-x (Mac, supports iOS and Android) or http://docs.nativescript.org/start/ns-setup-win (Windows, supports Android only).
       *Note that Cocoapods is required for iOS development.*
-2. Execute `tns install` in the `argon-app` directory
+2. Clone this repo to your computer, e.g. to an `argon-app` directory

-### iOS
+## iOS

 3. Execute `tns run ios`, or execute `tns prepare ios` and open argonapp.xcworkspace (located at /argon-app/platforms/ios) in XCode

-4. Debug with javascript inspector using `tns debug ios`
+4. Debug with javascript inspector using `tns debug ios` (or use VSCode)

-### Android
+## Android

 3. Execute `tns run android`

-4. Debug with javascript inspector using `tns debug android`
+4. Debug with javascript inspector using `tns debug android` (or use VSCode)

 ### Setting up Vuforia